ChRe777/CleanCode/README.md

 This is a style of computer programming in which personal factors are minimized so that quality may be improved.

+## Tracing the root of unclean code

+[Clean Thinking] -> [Clean Design] -> [Clean Implementation] -> [Clean Code]

+Clean or unclean code is the fruit of the process from left to right.

+### Clean Thinking

+Means the you have clear simple thoughts that are not confusing.

+Means that you have all the information you need.

+Means that you know your business clearly.

+### Unclean Thinkings

+Means you thoughts always complicated and confusing.
+If other listen to you they do not understand you.
+Your communication is not clear and simple.

+Means that you only have a part of the neccessary information.
+Things are foggy and unclear in the design phase.

+Means you do not really know you business.
+You not really know what user need.
+You only make guesses.
+Your knowledge of your business is not clear.
+There are black unknown holes.

+### Clean Design

+If you have a clean pre-design phase about what you want to do if any kind of form.
+Like User Story or brain storming.
+You need to know all your wants and need other you can not start you design phase.

+### Unclean Design

+Your have unclear thoughts in the design phase.
+You guess.
+And then make design errors.
+Design often lead to weed seed code.
+Your code in the implemetation starts to spread out and get complicated.
+Every feature you build in later blow up you code.
+Like your weed is growing.

+Sign if you build a feature you have to change all the time on 30 places for instance.
+Or you need to change 30 existing classes and so on.

+### Clean Implementation

+Means to have to make a clean implementation.

+Patterns, Classes, Right Naming, Layers, ....
+Keep it simple.
+Most right ultra complicated software.
+Use the power Abstraction.
+Your implemetation should be simple.
+Readable.
+Not complicated.

 ## Rules

 Every rule in clean code is based on two rules: